-From topical reports examining the state of constitutional rights today, to events that feature insiders discussing critical issues such as post-9/11 security, the intellectual life at the Law School offers a wealth of opportunities for exploring constitutional, civil rights, and democratic issues:
+From topical reports examining the state of constitutional rights today, to events that feature insiders discussing critical issues such as national security, the intellectual life at the Law School offers a wealth of opportunities for exploring constitutional, civil rights, and democratic issues:

 The Brennan Center for Justice is a nonpartisan law and policy institute that seeks to improve our systems of democracy and justice.
 The center’s work ranges from voting rights to campaign finance reform, from ending mass incarceration to preserving Constitutional protection in the fight against terrorism.

 The Center on the Administration of Criminal Law (CACL) analyzes important issues of criminal law, particularly focusing on prosecutorial power and discretion.
 It pursues this mission in three main arenas: academia, the courts, and public policy debates.
-CACL is home to the Mercy Project, which works on clemency petitions, and the Clemency Resource Center, a one-year pop-up law office.

 The Classical Liberal Institute (CLI) examines how systems of property rights and contracts work to advance human welfare within a framework of limited government.
 CLI also co-sponsors the annual Friedrich A. von Hayek Lecture, which the NYU Journal of Law & Liberty publishes.
 Past topics have included administrative law, the constitution, and jurisprudence of new technology.